 Video monitors also promote sleep safety by allowing for more frequent check-ins, especially during daytime naps when parents may hesitate to step inside the nursery for fear of waking baby sooner than expected.

-By simply checking the monitor periodically, parents can ensure their child is sleeping comfortably and identify any potential safety hazards, such as loose swaddling or trapped limbs—problems that they may not have otherwise been alerted to if baby continued to sleep quietly.
+By simply checking the monitor periodically, parents can ensure their child is sleeping comfortably and identify any potential safety hazards, such as loose swaddling or trapped limbs—problems that they may not have noticed if baby continued to sleep quietly.

-This is the moment you will really wish you had a video monitor.
+This is the moment you'll wish you had a video monitor.

 Monitoring Older Children

-While introducing your child to their very first big-kid bed can be fun, keeping them in it may prove anything but amusing.
-While some children adapt well, others will take the opportunity to quietly catch up on some quality playtime in their room, or even swing by yours to say hello.
-A video monitor can be a big help during this transition period; especially if your little one has suddenly discovered that they have far more interesting things to do than sleep.
+While introducing your child to their first big-kid bed can be fun, keeping them in it may prove anything but.
+While some children adapt well, others will take the opportunity to quietly catch up on some quality playtime in their room or even swing by yours to say hello.
+A video monitor can be a big help during this transition period, especially if your little one has suddenly discovered they have far more interesting things to do than sleep.